kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 2.0.9 =
+* Added the ability to toggle between using a div or a blockquote for the testimonial text

 = 2.0.8 =
 * Added word_limit to shortcodes and widgets.
 This limits the number of words shown on a testimonial.
 * Added char_limit to shortcodes and widgets.
 This limits the number of characters shown on a testimonial.